 Preoperative medical evaluation for cardiopulmonary disease and fitness for surgery are essential.
 In patients with cirrhosis, laboratory investigation and clinical assessment must be performed to assess the hepatocellular reserve.
 The model of end-stage liver disease (MELD) score is an objective method to evaluate the hepatic reserve.
 The MELD score is calculated by measuring serum creatinine, total bilirubin, and the international normalized (coagulation) ratio (INR).
 The MELD score has been demonstrated to be predictive of perioperative mortality in patients undergoing abdominal and hepatic surgery.

 Patients with a metastatic “functional” neuroendocrine neoplasm should have their symptoms appropriately controlled preoperatively, usually with octreotide.
 Adequate hydration, preoperative antibiotic, and deep venous thrombosis (DVT) prophylaxis are all indicated.
 Essential equipment includes 30- and 45-degree laparoscopes, a 10-mm flexible laparoscopic ultrasound probe, an ultrasonic dissector, a 10-mm clip applier, and a laparoscopic radiofrequency ablation system with a 5-cm array electrosurgical probe.

 General anesthesia with endotracheal intubation and complete neuromuscular blockade is required for this operation.

 A dose of prophylactic IV antibiotic is administered per routine.
 A Foley catheter and nasogastric tube are placed after the induction of anesthesia.
 The upper abdomen of the patient is shaved from the nipple line to the pubis if necessary.
 The abdomen is sterilely prepped and draped.

 Laparoscopic RFA of a hepatic mass is performed with the patient in the supine position.
-The upper and lower extremities are well ...
+The upper ...